Helbling-Technik/HelMoRo/docs/software/03_detailed_guide.md

  roslaunch helmoro_joymanager joymanager.launch
 ```

-Make sure to connect the joystick to your VM
+Make sure to connect the joystick to your computer

 #### Advanced usage or tuning